 A few strategies work for me:

-Make eye contact with the child in question.
-See the person behind the eyes, not the body doing what I wish it wouldn’t do.
+See the person, not simply a body doing what I wish it wouldn’t do.

 Touch someone (a brush of my hand across a shoulder, a sideways hug, a cuddle on the couch, a tickle, a butterfly kiss).